 Treatments for hypertension decrease the pressure exerted on the heart and the vascular system.
-Some medications work by getting rid of the amount of water in the vascular system (diuretics); others decrease the tightness of the vessels (vascular dilators).
+Some medications work by removing the amount of water in the vascular system (diuretics); others decrease the tightness of the vessels (vascular dilators).
 Some medications also reduce the output from the heart (beta-blockers).

 The downside to medications is that they have side effects and need to be monitored.
-There is also no way to know which medication will work off the bat for you.
-With each human body being unique, it’s essential to know your body before starting these medications.
-Few cookie-cutter treatments will be effective without considering the individual.
+There is also no way to know which medication will work immediately for you.

 The other downside to managing hypertension with pharmacology alone is that we don’t focus on the underlying causes which led to hypertension in the first place.
 For some, it’s an aging heart.
 For others, it’s genetic, yet it’s an issue with vascular resistance.